arancauchi/dark-past/medusa.md

 One by one, the lifelines were severed - each snap a death sentence for the people on the raft.

-As they drifted away, Chaumareys sat in the governor's boat with his back to them.
+A captain is supposed to be the last man off his ship.
+Chaumareys was in the first boat.
+As they rowed away, he sat with his back to the raft.
 He never looked back.
 Not once.

 The people on the raft watched in confusion as the boats grew smaller and smaller.